learn-co-curriculum/phase-3-parrot-ruby/README.md

 # Parrot Lab - Methods and Return Values

-## Objectives
+## Learning Goals

-1. Define a method that accepts arguments.
+-  Define a method that accepts arguments.
-2. Create a default argument.
+-  Create a default argument.
-3. Practice returning a value.
+-  Practice returning a value.

 ## Instructions